Ideas for sober activities

 An issue that many recovering alcoholics have to deal with is the concept of creating new holiday memories minus alcohol.
-Now, with the world going into its first “pandemic holiday” this task is even more challenging.
+Now, with the world going into its second “pandemic holiday” Sober Festive Season Activities are even more challenging.
 Think about the holiday parties, the office parties, the wines and ciders, the braais and good times – how many of those don’t involve alcohol?
-The one plus of this pandemic is that thankfully, for those in recovery, many of those parties have been cancelled.
+The one plus of this pandemic is that thankfully, for those in recovery, some of those parties will have been cancelled.
 These can be tough waters to navigate as a newly sober (or just sober for that matter) person, so you are going to need a bit of help getting creative with your social life and festive season planning.
 Luckily you don’t have to look too far to find new, fun, Sober Festive Season Activities to take part in or host.

 Here is our list of ideas for you to make the most out of your pandemic proof festive season celebrations while staying true to the course of sobriety.